stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

 CommunitiesService.removeWidgetsByWidgetDefIdForAllComm\(String widgetDefId\)
 :   Allows you to remove the specified widget from all communities and subcommunities. widgetDefId corresponds to the defId attribute on <widgetDef\> elements in widgets-config.xml.

+    !!! note
-    **Note:** Use this command with caution, it can delete a lot of data for many widgets.
+    Use this command with caution, it can delete a lot of data for many widgets.
 Backup your databases before running.

     widgetDefId is a string and must be enclosed in double quotation marks \("\).